crguezl/evm2term/README.md

 leaf -> ('NAME' ':')?
 'TYPE' ('{' 'ATTRIBUTE' '}')?
 ```

-* Token `'NAME'` is the name of the child in the parent node,
+* Token `'NAME'` is the name of the child in the node,
 * Token `'TYPE'` represents the type of the node,
 * The token `'ATTRIBUTE'` is the JSON stringify of a single attribute of the leaf node.